 To mourn.
 Every person pictured here is a beloved child of God, and each of their lives is precious.
 We say their names to lament their deaths.

 To witness to injustice.
 The racism, hatred, and bigotry that caused these deaths are evil forces utterly at odds with the Kingdom of God.
 These deaths are not merely tragic; they are wrong.
 We say their names to bear witness to this injustice.

 To accept God's call upon us to build a different world.
 This memorial does not represent an endpoint, but a renewed commitment to helping build the Kingdom of God where all people are cherished, protected and recognized as children of God.
 We say their names to strengthen our spirits and shape our wills towards building that Kingdom.

 Racial Justice and Equity Pilgrimage

-This spring, we will embark on a racial justice pilgrimage from Dallas to the deep South to meet people, hear stories, and visit landmarks in the history of slavery, reconstruction, Jim Crow, and civil rights.
-The travel experience is intended to spark our imaginations toward greater racial justice and equity in the city of Dallas.
-Travel Dates February 16-23, 2020
+Each spring, we embark on a racial justice and equity pilgrimage from Dallas to the deep South to meet people, hear stories, and visit landmarks in the history of slavery, reconstruction, Jim Crow, and civil rights.
+The travel experience is intended to help us learn and tell the truth about our collective history and spark our imaginations toward greater racial justice and equity in the city of Dallas.

 2020 Pilgrimage Reflections

 There is an abundance of good resources for engaging in the important work of education around racism.
 We recognize that there are far more available than the ones included below.
 Those listed are just a starting place.
 Wherever you are on your journey of listening and learning, our hope is that these resources are worthy of your time and spiritually challenging in different ways.

 Here a few resources that we recommend!